-- SummarizedExperiment is used as the superclass for storage of input data, intermediate calculations and results. - Maximum a posteriori estimation of GLM coefficients incorporating a zero-centered Normal prior with variance estimated from data (equivalent to Tikhonov/ridge regularization).
-This adjustment has little effect on genes with high counts, yet it helps to moderate the otherwise large variance in log2 fold change estimates for genes with low counts or highly variable counts.
+- RangedSummarizedExperiment is used as the superclass for storage of input data, intermediate calculations and results. - Maximum a posteriori estimation of GLM coefficients incorporating a zero-centered Normal prior with variance estimated from data (equivalent to Tikhonov/ridge regularization).
+This adjustment has little effect on genes with high counts, yet it helps to moderate the otherwise large variance in log2 fold change estimates for genes with low counts or highly variable counts. - Maximum a posteriori estimation of dispersion replaces the sharingMode options fit-only or maximum of the previous version of the package.
+This is similar to the dispersion estimation methods of DSS [9]. - All estimation and inference is based on the generalized linear model, which includes the two condition case (previously the exact test was used). - The Wald test for significance of GLM coefficients is provided as the default inference method, with the likelihood ratio test of the previous version still available.

-&lt;sup>4The model can be generalized to use sample- and gene-dependent normalization factors, see Appendix 3.11.
+5The model can be generalized to use sample- and gene-dependent normalization factors, see Appendix 3.11.

-- Maximum a posteriori estimation of dispersion replaces the sharingMode options fit-only or maximum of the previous version of the package.
-This is similar to the dispersion estimation methods of DSS [9]. - All estimation and inference is based on the generalized linear model, which includes the two condition case (previously the exact test was used). - The Wald test for significance of GLM coefficients is provided as the default inference method, with the likelihood ratio test of the previous version still available. - It is possible to provide a matrix of sample-/gene-dependent normalization factors (Section 3.11). - Automatic independent filtering on the mean of normalized counts (Section 4.6). - Automatic outlier detection and handling (Section 4.3).
+- It is possible to provide a matrix of sample-/gene-dependent normalization factors (Section 3.11). - Automatic independent filtering on the mean of normalized counts (Section 4.7). - Automatic outlier detection and handling (Section 4.4).